bimapras/bimapras/README.md

 ### Hi there 👋
-My name is Bima Prastyaji Graduated in Computer Science at Universitas Dian Nuswantoro, who focuses on Machine Learning and Deep Learning especially in the field of Signal Processing and Music.
+My name Bima Prastyaji, and I have a strong interest in Machine Learning, particularly in the areas of Signal Processing and Music Technology.
+My focus lies in exploring how machine learning algorithms can be applied to understand, analyze, and manipulate audio signals — both in musical and general audio contexts.
 <!--
 **bimapras/bimapras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.